| Our discipline 太极拳 – Tai Ji Quan –

 recently arrived .
 Kung Fu teaches likewise, to pay respect and rituals present during

+practice, to give thanks and always be respectful to the place of training martial arts.
 Finally, the practice of Kung Fu, also transmits to persist and not give up in the pursuit of

 objectives, in the Kung Fu means the acquisition of study skills, achieving results through